MioVisman/fluxbb_modifications/pms_new/readme.txt

 #---------[ 1.
 UPLOAD ]-------------------------------------------------------
 #

-all files *.php and folders to /
+install_mod.php, pmsnew.php and all folders to /

 #
 #---------[ 2.
 RUN ]----------------------------------------------------------